The Dolomites are amazing and definitely on our recommended bike bucket list.

 With that in mind we thought we’d provide an insight into what it’s like to ride through the Dolomites with A’QTO.

-The first day’s ride is always a “gentle” introduction to the region where we start off with a short out and back loop to the little village of San Genesio in the foothills of the Dolomites.
+The first day’s ride is always a “gentle” introduction to the region where we start off with a short out and back loop to a little village at the foothills of the Dolomites.

 Ride Breakdown: Slight descent for the first 9.5km, which is followed by a 5.5km climb with the average gradient being 7.5% and a short peak at 15%.
 A 6km descent follows and then a final 9km return to the villa.

 Highlight: The vista of the green hills and quintessential Alpine village laid out in the valley, surrounded by towering rocky peaks.